leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/navigate/align.rst

 :Y axis: Front / Back
 :Z axis: Top / Bottom

-You can select the viewing direction for a 3D View with the *View* menu entries, :ref:`Navigation Gizmo <navigation-gizmo>`, or by pressing the hotkeys.
+You can select the viewing direction for a 3D Viewport with the *View* menu entries, :ref:`Navigation Gizmo <navigation-gizmo>`, or by pressing the hotkeys.

 These operators change the view to be aligned with the specified global axes: